SidOfc/carbon.nvim/README.md

 ## Installation

-Install on Neovim 0.7.0 and up (latest nightly recommended) using your favorite plugin manager:
+Install on Nightly Neovim (0.8.0+) using your favorite plugin manager:

 | Name                                                         | Code                                          |
 |:-------------------------------------------------------------|:----------------------------------------------|